1801 California Street, Suite 4200, Denver, CO 80202-2642 USA

 Representative Litigation and Class Action Experience

 Mr. Rector has successfully represented clients in state and federal courts, and before regulatory agencies, in connection with all of these areas, as well as in connection with claims for unfair competition, false advertising, government fraud, and breach of contract.
 In addition, Mr. Rector has published several articles regarding the False Claims Act and data security standards.
+Most recently, Mr. Rector has been recognized in the 2023 edition of Best Lawyers: Ones to Watch in America™ for Government Relations and Health Care Law practice.

 Mr. Rector received his J.D., magna cum laude, from Georgetown University Law Center in 2013, where he was elected to the Order of the Coif and was a member of the Trial Advocacy Team.
 Mr. Rector graduated cum laude from the University of Notre Dame in 2005 with a B.A. in the Program of Liberal Studies.
 After completing undergraduate work, Mr. Rector worked on human rights issues in Washington, D.C. and global health issues in Lesotho.